eclipse-iceoryx/iceoryx/doc/getting-started.md

 iox::runtime::PoshRuntime::initRuntime("/some_unique_name");
 ```

-No this application is ready to communicate with the middleware daemon Roudi.
+Now this application is ready to communicate with the middleware daemon Roudi.

 ## Define a topic